 QUEEN CONCHS produce PEARLS as well- They are pink!
-Captain Brian let me borrow his book Pink Pearl: A Natural Treasure of the Caribbean before we went on a shelling trip to Turks and Caicos last year so I could study up and keep my eye out for them.
+I looked at the book Pink Pearl: A Natural Treasure of the Caribbean before we went on a shelling trip to Turks and Caicos last year so I could study up and keep my eye out for them.
 Of course its like looking for a needle in a haystack but you bet your bottom sand dollar… I searched.
-After I returned Capt Brian’s book, I realized how stinkin expensive it is- wow! (so happy I didn’t damage it!)
-If you have an extra copy laying around that’s not expensive, let me know- Rachel should have a copy!

 This one should really get your goat… a LION’S PAW.
 Oh my!
 Just to find a LION’S PAW is special… but to find a LION’S PAW PEARL?
 That would send me two clouds above nine!

 Thank you Gary, Mary, Cameron and Lauren for coming on the iLoveShelling cruise with me and asking me about your PEN SHELL PEARL and also to Rachel (NYC) for sharing so much invaluable information with all of us about Natural Pearls.
 This is another example about why i Love Shelling, Shellers and the Shelling Community!
 It’s so edshellcational!